PrototypeJam/agento6-web/README.md

 Each module saves its output to a JSON file in the `data` directory, which serves as input for the next module.

+There is extensive logging for each module as well, saved in a 'logs' directory.

-Alternatively, you can run the entire pipeline:
+Alternatively, you can create and run the entire pipeline:

 ```bash
 python run_pipeline.py